Tee Hee (Julius W Harris)

 Born in Philadelphia, USA on 17th August 1923

 When Bond visits Mr Big, Tee Hee renders Bond's gun useless by bending the barrel using a prosthetic hook in place of an arm.

 In one of the highlights of the film, Tee Hee is later seen when Bond is taken to a farm owned by Kananga, but on this farm trespassers will be eaten.
 After Tee Hee gives Bond a guided tour of this crocodile and alligator haven, he maroons Bond on a small island in the middle of a lake of crocs.
 007 initially tries to escape using his magnetic Rolex, but the boat he tries to attract is tied up.
 As the snappers get closer, Bond makes the very brave decision to escape by jumping over the backs of a number of crocodiles to reach land.

-Tee Hee returns in the films climax where he fights with Bond aboard a speeding train – perhaps the inspiration for a similar sequence in The Spy Who Loved Me.
-Before he is strangled by Tee Hee’s steel arm, he manages to cut the arms wire attaching it to a rail, then sending Tee Hee minus an arm, flying out the window.
+Tee Hee returns in the films climax where he fights with Bond aboard a speeding train, perhaps the inspiration for a similar sequence a few years later in The Spy Who Loved Me.
+Before he is strangled by Tee Hee’s steel arm, he manages to cut the arms wire attaching it to a rail.
+Bond then sends Tee Hee minus an arm, flying out the window.